Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Materials and methods

 \subsubsection{Detection metrics}

-Apart from the segmentation metrics discussed above, we also assessed the performance of our models on the test sets via three detection-based metrics for evaluating the detectibility of individual lesions within a patient.
+Apart from the segmentation metrics, we also assessed model performance via three detection-based metrics for evaluating the detectibility of individual lesions within a patient.
+These metrics were utilized to address the clinical need for counting the lesions (Criterion 1), localizing them (Criterion 2), and segmenting lesions based on metabolic characteristic $\text{SUV}_\text{max}$ (Criterion 3). \\